-- The whole ball has crossed the touch-line, either on the ground or in the air; the ball shall be kicked in from the point where it left the field of play by a team member opposing that of the player who last played or touched it. - The player taking the kick-in shall: - Face the field of play and - Kick the ball from on, or behind, the touch-line. - The ball will be in play immediately after entering the field. - If the player taking the "kick in" plays or touches the ball a second time before it has been played or touched by another player, a free kick shall be awarded to the opposing team. - At the taking of a kick-in, all opponents must be at least 2 yards (1.8 meters) from the ball. - A goal may not be scored directly from a kick-in. - Goal Kicks: - When the whole of the ball has crossed the goal line, either on the ground or in the air, excluding that portion between the goal-posts, having last been played or touched by a member of the attacking team, a goal-kick shall be awarded to the defending team. - The ball shall be kicked into play from a point within that half of the penalty area nearest to where the ball crossed the goal line. - At the taking of a goal-kick, all opponents shall be outside the penalty area until it has been kicked into play.
-The ball shall be in play when it has travelled directly beyond the penalty area.
+- The whole ball has crossed the touch-line, either on the ground or in the air; the ball shall be kicked in from the point where it left the field of play by a team member opposing that of the player who last played or touched it. - The player taking the kick-in shall: - Face the field of play and - Kick the ball from on, or behind, the touch-line. - The ball will be in play immediately after entering the field. - o If the player taking the "kick in" plays or touches the ball a second time before it has been played or touched by another player, a free kick shall be awarded to the opposing team. - At the taking of a kick-in, all opponents must be at least 2 yards (1.8 meters) from the ball.

+A goal may not be scored directly from a kick-in.

+Goal Kicks:

+- When the whole of the ball has crossed the goal line, either on the ground or in the air, excluding that portion between the goal-posts, having last been played or touched by a member of the attacking team, a goal-kick shall be awarded to the defending team. - The ball shall be kicked into play from a point within that half of the penalty area nearest to where the ball crossed the goal line. - At the taking of a goal-kick, all opponents shall be outside the penalty area until it has been kicked into play.
+The ball shall be in play when it has travelled directly beyond the penalty area. - If the player taking the goal-kick plays or touches the ball a second time before it has been played or touched by another player, a free-kick shall be awarded to the opposing team. - o A goal may be scored directly from a goal-kick.

+Corner Kicks:

-- If the player taking the goal-kick plays or touches the ball a second time before it has been played or touched by another player, a free-kick shall be awarded to the opposing team. - A goal may be scored directly from a goal-kick. - Corner Kicks: - When the whole of the ball has crossed the goal line, either on the ground or in the air, excluding that portion between the goal-posts, having last been played or touched by a member of the defending team, a corner kick shall be awarded to the attacking team. - The corner kick shall be taken from within the corner arc nearest to where the ball crossed the goal line.
+- When the whole of the ball has crossed the goal line, either on the ground or in the air, excluding that portion between the goal-posts, having last been played or touched by a member of the defending team, a corner kick shall be awarded to the attacking team. - The corner kick shall be taken from within the corner arc nearest to where the ball crossed the goal line.
 All opponents shall be not less than 6 yards (5.5M) from the ball until it has been kicked.
 The ball is in play when it is kicked and moves. - If the player taking the corner kick plays or touches the ball a second time before it has been played or touched by another player, a free kick shall be awarded to the opposing team. - A goal may be scored directly from a corner kick. - Substitutions may be made on a dead ball.
 When one team makes a substitution, the other team must be given an opportunity to substitute as well.
-Players entering the game must report to the scorer's table and be beckoned into the game by the referee. - One 60-second timeout is allowed per team per game.
-When a timeout is called, the clock will be stopped.
-A player injury timeout may be called by the referee.
-The referee may stop the clock at his/her discretion and is advised to do so at any time.
-For example, allowing the clock to run when the ball bounces well out of play gives one team an unfair advantage.
-Consequently, the clock should be stopped.
+Players entering the game must report to the scorer's table and be beckoned into the game by the referee.